The Truth Behind Dia de Los Muertos

 Written by Valeria Rules

 For some time now, images and stories about “Dia de Los Muertos” The Day of the Dead have been growing in popularity.
-Movies like Pixar’s Coco and the Book of Life have shown us the beautiful ways in which Mexican culture celebrates the dead.
+Movies like Pixar’s Coco and The Book of Life have shown us the beautiful ways Mexican culture celebrates the dead.
 It is a sacred tradition and the real story behind it needs to be told.
 Most narratives of Day of the Dead are incomplete and heavily white washed and commercialized.

-This day is much more than colorful skeletons, music and face paint.
-This tradition is NOT the Mexican version of Halloween, but a much more ancient custom dating back over 3,000 years ago to Pre-Conquest Mexico.
+This day is much more than colorful skeletons, music, and face paint.
+This tradition is NOT the Mexican version of Halloween, but a much more ancient custom dating back 3,000 years ago to Pre-Conquest Mexico.
 Some historians say that celebrations in ancient Mexico started as early as August and continued into October, where festivals were held to honor the Aztec Gods of the Underworld Mictlantecuhtli and Mictecacihuatl as well as the spirits of those who had passed on into their realm.

 Cemetery5.jpg